ryansolid/babel-plugin-jsx-dom-expressions/README.md

 To write a runtime you pass an object with the following methods to the createRuntime method:

-### wrap(valueAccessor, element, isAttr, fn) : void
+### wrap(fn) : void

 This is called around all expressions.
 This is typically where you wrap the expression with a computation in the desired library and handle any value preparsing.
-Call fn with the resolved value and element.

 ## Special Binding